nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 ### Configuration Use Cases

-### Disabling the opening of the content pannel
+#### Disabling the Opening Of the Content Panel

-For all modes (listing, search, library), adding in the root configuratin element:
+For all modes (listing, search, library), adding in the root configuration element:
 ```
 <open-doc-in-nuxeo>true</open-doc-in-nuxeo>
 ```
-will enable opening the document in Nuxeo instead of opening the content pannel.
+will enable opening the document in Nuxeo instead of opening the content panel.

 #### Disabling Nuxeo Drive Direct Edit action